Agile vs. Waterfall Development

 Working in an agile way has many benefits.
 A big advantage is how an agile mindset embraces change and the unknown.
 Unlike in Waterfall where all the requirements need to be written out upfront, agile thinking is okay with leaving the end goal of the project unknown and letting the software be fleshed out as you go.
 Instead of placing all your value in following a plan or rigidly fulfilling requirements, agile thought promotes using incremental releases to validate the purpose of the software and even to continually increase value based on customer feedback.
 These smaller iterations also make it possible to get high quality work done, quickly.
 As developers work on small pieces of software, they have the time and focus to make sure each piece is tested and that any bugs are fixed right away.

 Following an agile mindset requires a knowledgeable team that’s ideally committed to the project for the duration.
 Where in a Waterfall project the extensive amount of documentation means that developers can be switched out mid-project, agile-style projects utilize less documentation, relying instead on the knowledge and expertise of the developers to make good value judgements.
 This knowledge is continually accumulated as they work on the project with the rest of the team.
 If your teams shift around frequently and you don’t think that you can commit to keeping the same developers on one project, then working in an agile way might not be a good fit.
-Additionally, with the propensity for change throughout agile-style projects, sometimes the finished product can look very different than the original idea, which could be considered a drawback, but hopefully these changes have led to a better end result.
+Additionally, with the propensity for change throughout agile-style projects, sometimes the finished product can look very different than the original idea, which could be considered a drawback, but when agile is done right the process often leads to a better result than originally planned.

 Which Is Right for You?

 All in all, Waterfall is a more rigid development plan, where agile thought believes in a flexible series of iterations and repetition.
 Waterfall development is best suited to projects where all aspects of the project are known upfront or in situations where you don’t have any flexibility in the requirements.
-However, in most custom software projects, more of the project is unknown that known at the onset, and it’s in those situations where an agile mindset shines.
-Therefore, we feel that working in an agile way is the best route for the majority of custom software projects.
+However, knowing all the requirements upfront is not how most modern software projects work.
+Far more often more of the project is unknown that known at the onset, and it’s in those situations where an agile mindset shines.
+Even if you have all the requirements upfront, there will be changes that occur along the way, and an agile mindset is much more capable of embracing that change.

 If you want to learn more about agile development or if you’d like to work with an agile team on your next software project, let’s have a conversation.